isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2022-04-04-post-Second Reading Speech by Second Minister for Law, Mr Edwin Tong, on the Extradition (Amendment) Bill.md

 {:start="14"}
 14. At present, Singapore can extradite fugitives to:

-a)	40 declared Commonwealth territories under the London Scheme for Extradition within the Commonwealth and I will refer to this as the London Scheme – the territories within the Commonwealth including Australia, Canada and the United Kingdom (“the UK”).
+a)	40 declared Commonwealth territories under the London Scheme for Extradition within the Commonwealth and I will refer to this as the London Scheme – the territories within the Commonwealth include Australia, Canada and the United Kingdom (“the UK”).

 b)	Singapore can also extradite fugitives to Germany, the US and Hong Kong – jurisdictions with which an extradition treaty or agreement is in force.